MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/using-browsers.md

 1. Launch the **Server Manager** and navigate to the **Local Server** tab.

-1. Select the **Internet Explorer Enhanced Security Configuration** option to open the respective configuration dialog.
+1. Select the **Internet Explorer Enhanced Security Configuration** option to open the respective configuration dialog box.

 1. Disable the **IEESC** feature for both administrators and users.